Icuisset/Web_project_MERN_1/README.md

-# react-around-api-full
+# Web_project_MERN_1
-The API of "Around the U.S." with authorization and registration handled by the back-end server.

-This repository contains the full API of "Travel around the world" project that features user authorization and user registration and handles cards and users.
+This repository contains the full "Travel around the world" project that features user authorization and user registration and handles cards and users.

 Link to the main deployment website ( on Google Cloud )
 * https://www.theworldaround.co.uk/